Yasmineral/Bank_tech_test/README.md

 All of this information is needed for the statment, therefore should be recorded with every credit / debit.
 A hash might be worth exploring here.
+Hardcode dates (based on requirements of the code)

+Now thinking a new class would be helpful to encapsulate the behaviour of a bank statement, which needs to record extra specific information with every deposit & withdraw.
+Will also need a print method.
+This should not be the job of the account, which should only be inputting our outputting money.